luramarchanjo/poc-java-14/README.md

 type will not compile without change.
 To make the code compile, import the other package's Record type using a single-type import, for example, import com.myapp.Record;.

+##### Compiling and running

+To compile you need to enable the preview feature, to do that, execute the command bellow:

+`javac --enable-preview --release 14 src/main/java/com/example/RecordPerson.java src/main/java/com/example/RecordMain.java`

+To test your application use need to run the command bellow:

+`java --enable-preview -cp src/main/* com.example.RecordMain`

 [Release Notes](https://jdk.java.net/14/release-notes)